pinkcigareti/etcminer/docs/BUILD.md

     cmake ..
     ```

-    **Note:** On Windows, it's possible to have issues with VS 2017 default compilers, due to CUDA expecting a specific toolset version; in that case, use the VS 2017 installer to get the VS 2015 compilers and pass the `-T v140` option:
+    **Note:** On Windows, it's possible to have issues with VS 2017 default compilers, due to CUDA expecting a specific
+    toolset version; in that case, use:

     ```shell
     cmake .. -G "Visual Studio 15 2017 Win64"